-What attacks mint plants and what can you do to stop the attack?
-Mint (Mentha spp.) plants have been used by gardeners to help keep pests such as mice, flies, moths, ants and mosquitoes away.
-It's ironic, therefore, that mint itself is susceptible to garden pests.
+Mint (Mentha spp.) plants have been used by gardeners to help keep away pests such as mice, flies, moths, ants and mosquitoes.
+It's ironic, therefore, that mint itself is susceptible to certain garden pests.
 Mint can be used for a variety of different things, but if your mint plants get attacked or eaten, you won't be using them for anything.

 Video of the Day